Search for a course

 This Ofqual regulated qualification is designed to be flexible to meet the real life needs of those who are currently working in the industry and for those who want to work with dogs and want to learn more about canine nutrition.

-This comprehensive course is made up of 7 units of indepth theory.
+This comprehensive qualification is made up of 7 units of in depth theory.
 During your study, you will develop a range of knowledge covering different aspects of canine nutrition, digestive anatomy, evolution, and commercial dog food.
 The qualification has been developed by leading industry experts to ensure that it supports continued growth and development of the sector.

 What you will study:

 This qualification has been designed to enable canine professionals to work within the pet food, canine health, and welfare industry to a professional standard.
 The course materials explore:

 - Nutrients essential for canine health